The Scan Pane is the introduction to scan-related options in the program. When you click Scan in the Menu Pane, you will see the screen shown below.

 This tab allows users of the Premium and Premium Trial versions to add, edit and remove scheduled scans to be executed by Malwarebytes.
 This feature is not available to users of the Free version.
 A screenshot of this tab is shown below.

 One scheduled scan is defined when Malwarebytes is installed.
-Premium and Premium Trial users are free to modify or delete scans at will, while Free users are provided with a single monthly scheduled scan.
+Premium and Premium Trial users are free to modify or delete scans at will.
 Please note that if the initial task is deleted without a replacement task being defined, Malwarebytes will not deliver the positive results that you expect.
 The same methods are used here to add a new task as well as to edit an existing task, so let's Add a new task in Basic mode.

 A screenshot of the basic Add Schedule screen is shown here.